 👉 Tip: Did you know that the vagus nerve innervates the cervix?
 When IUDs cause anxiety, I think it might have something to do with disruption of the vagus nerve.

 Higher vagal tone also boosts oxytocin and feelings of altruism.
 That’s why some researchers refer to the vagus as the love nerve or the compassion nerve.
 According to Dr. Dacher Keltner, vagus activation is the source of the warm, expansive feeling in our chests when we experience (or even think about) human kindness.

 We used to think that some people are just born with high vagal tone.
 We now know it can be cultivated.

 7 ways to stimulate the vagus nerve and improve heart rate variability

 - Try a breathing technique with long exhalations.

 - Keep your gut bacteria healthy (because they release GABA and activate the vagus nerve).

 - Think kind thoughts about other people.

 - Eat something bitter.
-Herbalists have traditionally recommended bitter herbs to aid digestion and also—interestingly—to calm the mind.
+Bitter herbs and foods aid digestion and stimulate the vagus nerve.